daoxinli/lookit-hpp-stimuli/consent.md

 ## Risks

 [`risks`: No known risks are associated with this study other than the potential for mild boredom.
-We minimize this risk by making our studies as engaging as possible so that they are fun for most children. ]
+We minimize this risk by making our studies as engaging as possible so that they are fun for most babies. ]

 ## Benefits

-[`Benefits`: Participating in this study will not benefit you or your child directly.
-You and your child may enjoy contributing to the study of language and cognitive science. ]
+[`Benefits`: Participating in this study will not benefit you or your baby directly.
+You and your baby may enjoy contributing to the study of language and cognitive science. ]

 ## Compensation

-Typically we would give your child a book as a thank you for participating in our study.
-Due to the remote nature of this research, we are providing parents with a $5 gift card as an alternative.
+We are providing parents with a $5 gift card as a token of appreciation.

 ## Data collection and webcam recording